I was recently mandated to go and explore Margherita di Savoia with Destination Makers and eight other bloggers.

 Here are a few things that make a detour via Margherita totally worthwhile.
 But before you go, read this for a few strategies on how to get wifi in Italy!

 ERMERGERD, PINK LAKES!

-I always wondered if those pink lake photos were some Instagram fakery designed to make us commoners envious for not being able to travel to such exotic far-flung destinations.
+I always wondered if those photos of pink lakes in Mexico were some Instagram fakery designed to make us commoners envious for not being able to travel to such exotic far-flung destinations.
 I don’t know about the rest, but in Margherita di Savoia, I can tell you that they are 100% real!
 And on top of that, they attract pink flamingos.

 What the what, I hear you say?
 Well.
 The pink lakes in Margherita di Savoia are, in fact, part of the salt flats.
 The pink basins are the ones at the very end of the evaporation process, and the further afield, the more concentrated, and therefore the pinker.
 So, why pink?
 That’s because they are filled with tiny crustacean called brine shrimps which, as their name suggests, thrive is very high level of salinity.
 They also happen to be very high in beta-carotene, and so, when the water is mostly evaporated at the end of the salt pans, they are in higher concentration, and their color shines through more.

 One thing I learned in Margherita that I thought was pretty cool, is that brine shrimps are the reason pink flamingos not only flock to Margherita di Savoia to feed, but also why they are pink.
 Makes perfect sense if you think about — my skin is pretty orange from eating too many carrots myself. #veganproblems

 The salt flats in Margherita are Europe’s largest, and the world’s second largest after Bolivia.
 They were the first I ever visited and I thought it was a really cool tour and a pretty neat photo spot.